Acupressure massage is a branch of Chinese medicine, which looks at the underlying causes of pain and illness as well as the symptoms.

 - Relieve stress and tension

 WHAT TO EXPECT IN A TREATMENT

 Acupressure practitioners use their fingers, palms, elbows or special devices to apply pressure to acupuncture points on the body.
 Acupressure massage can be applied either lying down or sitting in a chair.
 You do not usually need to remove any clothing unless the practitioner needs to apply herbal liniment to your skin, or use moxa, gua sha and cupping techniques.
 Very often, you will be wrapped in a sheet or towel.

 BEFORE AND AFTER TREATMENT

 - You may leave a little sore, light-headed or supercharged after your treatment.

 - Patients usually feel revived after their treatment.

 - It is important to drink plenty of water after your massage treatment to clear away any toxins.

 Kevin trained on the BSc (Hons) acupuncture course at The London College of Traditional Chinese Acupuncture (LCTA) and in Tui Na Chinese acupressure massage.
-He also taught Tui Na & Medical Qigong at LCTA and was a supervising clinician at their student clinic.
-He is a member of the British Acupuncture Council (BAcC), The UK Register of Traditional Chinese Massage (UKRTCM) & The Complementary Therapists Association (CThA).
+He also taught Tui Na and Medical Qigong at LCTA and was a supervising clinician at their student clinic.
+He is a member of the British Acupuncture Council (BAcC), The UK Register of Traditional Chinese Massage (UKRTCM), and The Complementary Therapists Association (CThA).

-Kevin specialises in musculoskeletal problems, but treats a wide range of conditions encountered in general practice, including: back pain, sciatica, sports injury, migraines, arthritis, allergies, PMS, skin problems, fertility & stress.
+Kevin specialises in musculoskeletal problems, but treats a wide range of conditions encountered in general practice, including: back pain, sciatica, sports injury, migraines, arthritis, allergies, PMS, skin problems, fertility, and stress.